whoward/depict/README.md

       # UNIX timestamp representations for javascript friendly presentations
       define_presentation :javascript do
-         maps :created_at, :converter => UnixTimestampConverter
+         maps :created_at, :converter => UnixTimestampConverter.new
       end

       # ISO 8601 formatted timestamps for XML friendly presentations
       define_presentation :xml do
-         maps :created_at, :converter => IsoTimestampConverter
+         maps :created_at, :converter => IsoTimestampConverter.new
       end
    end